AngleProtocol/bridge-framework/README.md

 [![CI](https://github.com/AngleProtocol/bridge-framework/workflows/CI/badge.svg)](https://github.com/AngleProtocol/bridge-framework/actions?query=workflow%3ACI)

-This repository introduces a framework to bring a token that exists natively on a chain across different chains using whitelisted bridge solutions.
-Framework proposed here relies on LayerZero message passing solution but any bridge solution can be used.
+This repository introduces a modular framework to bring a token that exists natively on a chain across different chains using whitelisted bridge solutions.

-It is the solution that is used by [Angle Protocol](https://angle.money) to bring agEUR and the ANGLE token cross-chain while keeping a single standard for each token, high security requirements and a smooth experience for bridgers which do not have to deal with several transactions.
+The system proposed here with [LayerZero](https://layerzero.network) as a bridge solution is currently used by [Angle Protocol](https://angle.money) to bring agEUR and the ANGLE token cross-chain while preserving:

+- a single standard for each token on each chain
+- high security requirements
+- a smooth experience for bridgers which do not have to deal with several transactions

 For more details, take a look at [Angle Docs](https://docs.angle.money/other-aspects/cross-chain).

 ## 💻 Setup

+This repo is designed to help you get a full cross-chain infrastructure for a token that already exists natively on a chain.
+Before getting started, make sure to follow the following setup steps.

 ### Prerequisites

-This repo assumes that on each chain there is what is called a `CoreBorrow` contract that handles the whole access control logic.
-So before anything, you may want to check that you have a contract that complies with the `ICoreBorrow` interface.
+This repo assumes that on each chain there is what is called a `CoreBorrow` contract that will handle the different access control levels of your future contracts.
+So before anything, you may want to check that you have a contract that complies with the `ICoreBorrow` interface on each of the desired chain.

+You can use [this contract](https://polygonscan.com/address/0x78754109cb73772d70A6560297037657C2AF51b8) as an implementation example.

 You also obviously need a token natively deployed on a chain.
 It can work with any token.
-In this case, the [`ANGLE`](https://etherscan.io/address/0x31429d1856aD1377A8A0079410B297e1a9e214c2) token is used by default.

-On top of that, contracts in this setup are upgradeable using a Transparent Proxy pattern, so you need to have a `ProxyAdmin` contract deployed across the different chains you are dealing with.
+On top of that, contracts in this setup are upgradeable and use a Transparent Proxy pattern, so you need to have a `ProxyAdmin` contract deployed across the different chains you are dealing with.

 ### Install packages

-Before running any script on this repo, you need to install packages by running:
+To run scripts on this repo, you need to install packages by running:

 ```bash
 yarn